SilverArmKnight/PLP/PLP 2/README.md

 Coq has a property called *strong normalization*, meaning computation will always terminate.
 However, in order for a programming language to describe all computable functions, it must also describe functions that do not terminate.
 What this means is that there are some computable functions Coq can describe but cannot perform.
-However, Coq can still describe every computable functions [2].
+However, Coq can still perform every computable functions [2].

 ## Built-in Complex Data Types